What an extension tube is

 The difference between an extension tube and a macro lens

-The main difference between an extension tube and a macro lens is probably it’s original purpose.
-While a macro lens is designed and build for the specific reason to bring your objects on a 1/1 magnification close to your camera the purpose of an extension tube is a slightly different one.
+The main difference between an extension tube and a macro lens is probably its original purpose.
+A macro lens is designed and built for the specific reason to bring your objects on a 1/1 magnification close to your camera.
+The purpose of an extension tube is a slightly different one.

 Which one to choose

 When it comes to extension tubes nearly every major brand has its own ones.
 Also, you can get some third-party ones for nearly every popular brand out there.

 As I know only Sony offers no own ones but there are third-party brands that fill that lack.

 First to be mentioned that extension tubes come in different sizes.
 And there are principal two different ones available.

 The cheaper ones come without any electrical contacts.
 This means they have a big price advantage but they are a bit of a pain because you only can use them fully manually.

 The biggest drawback might be that you have no aperture control.
 In most cases, you have to shoot at a fully open aperture.
 That means you are shooting with a very shallow depth of field too.